rahul1947/SP07-Comparison-of-Hashing-Implementations/README.md

 +--------------------------------------------------------------------------------------------------+
 ```
 NOTE:
-- Kept *numTrials = 10* for the above results.
+- In [HashingDriver2.java](https://github.com/rahul1947/SP07-Comparison-of-Hashing-Implementations/blob/master/HashingDriver2.java) kept *numTrials = 10* for the above results.
 Increasing *numTrials*, the precision of the results could be improved but it would take more resources as Time and Memory.